janceprnic/janceprnic/README.md

 *   🌍  I'm based in Bosnia and Herzegovina
 *   🚀  I'm currently working on my portfolio website and my startup
-*   🧠  I'm learning more about Javascript and probably some of its frameworks in the near future
 *   🤝  I'm open to collaborating on any open source projects or startups
 <p align="left">
                                 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>